ARCHITECTURAL REVIEW COMMITTEE (ARC)

 Q: If I want to serve on a committee, how do I find out what committees are active and how I can get involved?

 A: The Contact Us page of this website will inform you of the status of current committees organized and committee contact information.
-If you are interested in volunteering, please contact the committee chair or fill out the online volunteer form found on the Management Office page of this site.
+If you are interested in volunteering, please contact the Wind Meadows Project Manager at 262-639-8974 or send an email from the home page on this site.

 Q: What is my assessment?